Unit 5 - Practice Quiz

 disaster management: national disaster management framework Medium

-A. State Disaster Management Authority (SDMA)
+A. District Disaster Management Authority (DDMA)

-B. National Disaster Response Force (NDRF)
+C. National Disaster Response Force (NDRF)

-D. District Disaster Management Authority (DDMA)
+D. State Disaster Management Authority (SDMA)

 37 Why are weather satellites and Doppler radar significantly more effective for providing timely warnings for cyclones than for earthquakes?